stevebakh/dockerbot/README.md

 <p align="center"><img src="docs/4.png" width="527px"></p>

-## Creating a deployable App to be used by multiple teams
+## Creating a deployable app to be used by multiple teams

 Instructions coming...